Sicos1977/WebArchiveExtractor/README.md

 I needed a tool to save the content of a webarchive to disk so that I could convert it to PDF with my other project [ChromeHtmlToPdf](https://github.com/Sicos1977/ChromeHtmlToPdf)

+## Keep in mind

+This is a tool to extract the content of an Safari web archive, it is no guarantee that the web page is viewable.
+Most web pages work fine but complex pages with a lott of javascript will sometimes not work because this tool is not Safari itself.

 ## License Information

 WebArchiveReader is Copyright (C)2020 Kees van Spelde and is licensed under the MIT license: